acl-org/acl-2025/_pages/registration.md

 ## Code of Ethics Policy

-“ACL adopts the ACM Code of Ethics (https://www.acm.org/code-of-ethics) in the version adopted June 22nd, 2018, by the ACM Council.
-In its application to ACL, it is to be read in the contextually appropriate interpretation, e.g., ““ACM member”” is to be read as ““ACL member””.
+ACL adopts the ACM Code of Ethics (https://www.acm.org/code-of-ethics) in the version adopted June 22nd, 2018, by the ACM Council.
+In its application to ACL, it is to be read in the contextually appropriate interpretation, e.g., “ACM member” is to be read as “ACL member”.
 Sec 4.2 should be read as follows:

-"”4.2 Treat violations of the Code as inconsistent with membership in the ACL.
+“4.2 Treat violations of the Code as inconsistent with membership in the ACL.
 Each ACL member should encourage and support adherence by all members of the CL/NLP community regardless of ACL membership.
-ACL members who recognize a breach of the Code should consider reporting the violation to the ACL, which may result in remedial action.”””
+ACL members who recognize a breach of the Code should consider reporting the violation to the ACL, which may result in remedial action.”

 “The open exchange of ideas, the freedom of thought and expression, and respectful scientific debate are central to the aims and goals of the ACL.
 These require a community and an environment that recognizes the inherent worth of every person and group, that fosters dignity, understanding, and mutual respect, and embraces diversity.
 For these reasons, ACL is dedicated to providing a harassment-free experience for all the members, as well as participants at our events and in our programs.